Eventual-Inc/Daft/docs/source/user_guide/daft_in_depth/dataframe-operations.rst

 Two DataFrames can be column-wise joined using :meth:`df.join() <daft.DataFrame.join>`.

-This requires a "join key", which can be supplied as the ``on`` argument if both DataFrames have the same name for their key columns, or the ``left_on`` and ``right_on`` argument if the key column has different names in each dataframe.
+This requires a "join key", which can be supplied as the ``on`` argument if both DataFrames have the same name for their key columns, or the ``left_on`` and ``right_on`` argument if the key column has different names in each DataFrame.

-Daft also supports multi-column joins key you have a join key comprising of multiple columns!
+Daft also supports multi-column joins if you have a join key comprising of multiple columns!

 .. code-block:: python